warriorjp/Stream-API/Java-Prep/DesignPatterns.md

 > ⚠️ The basic `if (instance == null)` without `synchronized` is **not thread-safe**.
 Always use Double-Checked Locking with `volatile` in multithreaded environments.

+If an interviewer asks "Why are there two if conditions?", don't answer in one sentence.

+Explain it like this:

+"The first if(instance == null) is a performance optimization.
+Once the Singleton has been initialized, most calls return immediately without acquiring the synchronization lock.
+However, multiple threads can pass this first check simultaneously before any thread acquires the lock.
+That's why we need the second if(instance == null) inside the synchronized block.
+While one thread was waiting for the lock, another thread might already have created the Singleton.
+The second check verifies the latest state after acquiring the lock and prevents duplicate object creation.
+This combination is called Double-Checked Locking and, together with volatile, provides a thread-safe and efficient lazy initialization implementation."

 ---

 ## 2. Factory Method Pattern